LucaParmeggiani/dontTapWhiteTiles.github.io/README.md

 ## if you want to play it click [HERE](https://lucaparmeggiani.github.io/dontTapWhiteTiles.github.io/dontTapWhiteTiles/)</br>

 ## v 1.1.0
-❌ removed some bugs on key pressing<hr>
+❌ fixed some bugs on key pressing<hr>
 <p>✔️ added possibility to submit a score by pressing <kbd>Enter</kbd><p>
 <p>✔️ added pesonal leaderboard</p>